artemgurzhii/jsdom/README.md

 });
 ```

-The returned promise will fulfill with a `JSDOM` instance if the given filename can be opened.
+The returned promise will fulfill with a `JSDOM` instance if the given file can be opened.
 As usual in Node.js APIs, the filename is given relative to the current working directory.

-The options provided to `fromFile()` are similar to those provided to the `JSDOM` constructor, with the following additional restrictions and consequences:
+The options provided to `fromFile()` are similar to those provided to the `JSDOM` constructor, with the following additional defaults:

 - The `url` option will default to a file URL corresponding to the given filename, instead of to `"about:blank"`.
 - The `contentType` option will default to `"application/xhtml+xml"` if the given filename ends in `.xhtml` or `.xml`; otherwise it will continue to default to `"text/html"`.